|On View:||January 14–April 2, 2017|

 Joan Takayama-Ogawa’s family has been involved with ceramics since the 15th century.
 She pays tribute to her Japanese and family heritage by utilizing their ancient ceramic forms as a guide.
-She contemporizes them by applying imagery from her American life.
-Joan studied ceramics with Ralph Bacerra at Otis College of Art and Design, where she currently teaches.
-She holds a Bachelors of Arts from UCLA in Geography and East Asian Studies and a Masters of Arts from Stanford Graduate School of Education.
-Joan’s work is a part of many public collections including the Renwick Gallery, Smithsonian, Los Angeles County Museum of Art, and the American Museum of Ceramic Art.
-Click here for images and/or a press release for this exhibition.
+She then contemporizes them by applying imagery from her American life.
+Takayama-Ogawa studied ceramics with Ralph Bacerra at Otis College of Art and Design, where she currently teaches.
+She holds a Bachelor of Art degree from UCLA in Geography and East Asian Studies and a Master of Art from Stanford Graduate School of Education.
+Her work is a part of many public collections, including the Renwick Gallery, the Smithsonian, the Los Angeles County Museum of Art, and the American Museum of Ceramic Art.